The Maternity Benefit may be awarded to a pregnant woman.

 What you’ll get

-The Maternity Benefit is of a maximum of 14 weeks entitlement.
-The first part of the benefit consists of 8 weeks entitlement before the due date of the child.
-The second part of the benefit consists of 6 weeks entitlement after the birth of the child.
-In those cases where the application is submitted after the birth of the child, only one payment is made.
+The Maternity Benefit is of a maximum of fourteen (14) weeks entitlement.
+The first part of the benefit consists of eight (8) weeks entitlement before the due date of the child birth.
+The second part of the benefit consists of six (6) weeks entitlement after the birth of the child.
+In those cases where the application is submitted after the birth of the child, the payment is made in only one settlement.

 Please click here for a Schedule of Benefits Rates.

 General eligibility criteria:

 - The applicant must be a citizen of Malta or married/cohabiting with a citizen of Malta, or is a citizen of a European Union Member State, or a citizen of a member country of the European Social Charter, or has a refugee status or a third-country national and ordinarily resides in Malta or Gozo.